Diesel-Net/nexus/README.md

 ## REST API

 ### Authentication
-The OpenAPI specification file displayed through the WebUI does **not** seem to go into any details about authentication.
-They do not have it documented anywhere from what I can tell, however from my own experimentation I found that the API permits `Basic-Auth` so we just need to include the Authorization header with value `Basic username:password` where the part `username:password` is base64 encoded on every request.
+The API permits `Basic-Auth` so we just need to include the Authorization header with value `Basic username:password` where the part `username:password` is base64 encoded on every request.

 e.g. `Authorization: Basic YWRtaW46bmV4dXM=`